Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ## Introduction

 Authenticating your application, users, and principals is an integral part of working with the Azure Client Libraries.
-The Azure Identity library provides multiple ways to authenticate, each with a flexible configuration that covers most scenarios.
-In this document we will go over some of these scenarios and provide small examples that can be used as a starting point for your needs.
+The Azure Identity library provides multiple ways to gain access to the Azure services, each with a flexible configuration that covers most scenarios.
+While we have example code in [JavaScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/javascript) and [TypeScript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/identity/identity/samples/typescript) that cover the basic authentication scenarios, in this document, we will go over several use cases of Identity that are better explained with more context.

 ## Authenticating client side browser applications